 This was after we had been to Chocolate Hills on the previous day and weren’t that impressed.

-The sunrise spot is Mt.Puntaas a.k.a Bohol Sea of Clouds and is a peak which as the name implies really sits aboves the clouds.
+The sunrise spot is Mt.Puntaas a.k.a Bohol Sea of Clouds and is a peak which as the name implies really sits above the clouds.
 And also looks over beautiful rice fields carved into the hills below.
-You can read the full article here.

 A combination of dirt roads, asphalt roads and even off roads make up the 44km distance between Mt.
 Puntaas and the Candijay region home to Cadapdapan Rice Terraces and Can-Umantad Falls.